gogocat/Airwallex-test/README.md

-This sample app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with typescript.
+This sample app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) in Typescript.

-UI is base on [Material UI](https://mui.com).
+The UI is base on [Material UI](https://mui.com).

 Form state management logic is using [Formik](https://formik.org/) with validation by [Yup](https://github.com/jquense/yup).